morzan1001/Kiosk/README.md

 WantedBy=graphical.target
 ```

 I have stored this file under `/etc/systemd/system/`.
-As soon as the graphical user interface of Raspberry Pi OS has finished loading, my kiosk application starts.
+As soon as the graphical user interface of Raspberry Pi OS has finished loading, the kiosk application starts.

 ## Components

-I used the following components for my setup and my model:
+I used the following components for my setup:

 - [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) (In terms of performance, much older models also work, but the USB ports in the case may no longer fit well.)
 - [Display](https://www.raspberrypi.com/products/raspberry-pi-touch-display/)